Zafer al-Masri: Life

 In 1982, most Palestinian-elected mayors including Shakaa had been removed by the Menachem Begin administration.
 With Shimon Peres as new Israeli premier, the Israeli authorities considered Nablus as a test and were said to be planning to install other Arab mayors in Ramallah, El Bireh and Hebron.
 Peres had said on many occasions that it would be advantageous to Israel and the Arab Palestinian populace in the administered territories to have Palestinians administer their municipal affairs.

 Prior to his appointment as mayor, until December 1985, Zafer al-Masri headed the Nablus Chamber of Commerce.
 His appointment as Nablus mayor by Israel had been approved by Jordan and by the relatively moderate elements of the Palestine Liberation Organization (PLO) after some 18 months of indirect contacts between Israel and Jordan.
 Al-Masri rejected the Israeli autonomy proposals and focused on improving conditions in Nablus.
 He reduced the price of electricity and begun work on extending the grid.
 All former employees, who had been on strike since Bassam Shakaa’s removal, were re-instated and long delayed building permits were approved.
 His murder was viewed as a serious setback for moderate elements seeking to involve Palestinians along with Jordan in peace talks with Israel.

 Al-Masri came from a prominent Palestinian family which has been active in Jordanian political life and in Arab states of the Persian Gulf.
 His brother, Hikmat al-Masri, was the Deputy Speaker of the Jordanian Parliament and his other brother Sabih al-Masri is a billionaire and chairman of the Jordan-based Arab Bank.
 His cousin, Taher al-Masri, was Jordan's Foreign Minister.
 Another cousin, the billionaire Munib al-Masri, is reportedly the wealthiest person in Palestine.

-Death
+Assassination

 Zafer al-Masri was assassinated on 2 March 1986 only two months after he took his office.
 A Palestinian moderate, he had close ties with Jordan.
 Al-Masri was shot to death by Mu'ayyad Abdul Samad as he stepped from his car near the Nablus City Hall.
 Al-Masri was shot several times in the heart.
 He was taken to Rashadiye Hospital and died on the operating table.
 Almost 50,000 Palestinians took part in his funeral on 3 March 1986.